 NOTE: If you plan to use essential oils in any food, please make sure they are high quality and pure oils.
-I will personally only use oils from DoTerra or Young Living.
+I will personally only use oils from Young Living.
 Also, some oils are not meant to be consumed.
 If you are ever in doubt, please contact the person or company you purchased them through.
 And remember, even the ones that are ok for consumption should be used in small amounts.
 Keep them away from children and pets.

 Step by Step

 Start by preheating your oven to 350 then getting your pan ready.
 I used a 9×13 baking pan and lined it with parchment paper, then buttered the paper.
 I don’t know if it was necessary to grease the parchment paper, but they came out easily so it worked.
 I’m not always a fan of parchment paper, I can’t ever seem to get it to work well, but it does the job.

 In a stand mixer or with a handheld mixer, combine the softened butter with sugar.
 Stir it on medium until it becomes creamy, which takes about 3 minutes.